cipher387/osint_stuff_tool_collection/README.md

 <a name="tiktok"></a>
 <h3>TikTok</h3>
+</br><a href='https://bellingcat.github.io/tiktok-timestamp/'>Tiktok Timestamp</a> — determines the time of publication of the video to the nearest second.
+Just copy the link.

 </br><a href='https://tikstats.org/'>TikStats</a> — detailed statistics on the growth dynamics of subscribers, likes, and video views for the TikTok account